linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 5 - Security Analysis/Chapter 18 - Equity Valuation Models.md

 The purpose of fundamental analysis is to identify stocks that are mispriced relative to some measure of "true" or intrinsic value that can be derived from observable financial data.
 There are many convenient sources of relevant data.
 For U.S. companies, the Securities and Exchange Commission provides information at its EDGAR Web site, www.sec.gov/edgar.shtml.
 The SEC requires all public companies (except foreign companies and companies with less than 10 million in assets and 500 shareholders) to file registration statements, periodic reports, and other forms electronically through EDGAR.
 Anyone can access and download this information.
 Many Web sites such as finance.yahoo.com, money.msn.com, or finance.google.com also provide analysis and data derived from the EDGAR reports.

 Table 18.1 shows some financial highlights for Microsoft as well as some comparable data for other firms in the software applications industry.
-The price per share of Microsoft's common stock is  $287.12, and the total market value or capitalization of those shares (called market cap for short) is$ 2,157 billion.
+The price per share of Microsoft's common stock is  \$287.12, and the total market value or capitalization of those shares (called market cap for short) is\$ 2,157 billion.
 Under the heading "Valuation," Table 18.1 shows the ratio of Microsoft's stock price to several benchmarks.
 Its share price is 35.66 times its (per-share) earnings in the most recent 12 months, 15.20 times its recent book value, and 13 times its sales.
 The last valuation ratio, PEG, is the P/E ratio divided by the growth rate of earnings.
 We would expect more rapidly growing firms to sell at higher multiples of current earnings (more on this below), so PEG normalizes the P/E ratio by the growth rate.

 These valuation ratios are commonly used to assess the valuation of one firm compared to others in the same industry, and we will consider all of them.
 The column to the right gives comparable ratios for other firms in the software applications industry.
 For example, an analyst might note that Microsoft's price/earnings ratio is below the industry average.
 However, its ratio of market value to book value, the net worth of the company as reported on the balance sheet, as well as its price-to-sales and PEG ratios, are above industry norms.
 Clearly, rigorous valuation models will be necessary to sort through these conflicting signals of value.